dihe2/augment_input_method/README.md

 The geographic information of these tweets has been collected using Google Place API (https://developers.google.com/places/).
 More details on the project can be found in the augmenting-input-method.pdf included with the repository.

+If you find resource from this repository helpful, please consider citing the work at https://arxiv.org/pdf/1809.08349.pdf .